kseggelke918/kseggelke918.github.io/_posts/2019-12-12-first_venture_into_creating_an_application_with_sinatra.markdown

     <h5><label for="confirm_password">Confirm Password: </label><input type="password" name="confirm_password"> </h5>
 ```

 So after adding a submit button, I moved onto creating the route in the users controller.
-There were a lot of conditions that would need to be met in order for everything to work correctly and securely.
+There were a lot of conditions that had to be met in order for everything to work correctly and securely.
 Like making sure that we only made changes if the fields had information entered into them:

 ```
 @user.username = params[:new_username] if params[:new_username] != ""